Academic Calendar

 Cancellation of Courses

-Students who select courses and fail to make payment and/or financial arrangements with Canes Central prior to the payment deadline may have their course schedules cancelled.
+Students who select courses and fail to make payment and/or financial arrangements with Canes Central prior to the payment deadline may have their course schedules canceled.
 Reinstatement of classes can only occur after payment arrangements have been made with the Canes Central to cover all financial obligations including any reinstatement fees.
-Reinstatement to cancelled classes will be on an “as available” basis after financial arrangements have been completed.
+Reinstatement to canceled classes will be on an “as available” basis after financial arrangements have been completed.
+The university may charge a fee for reinstatement of courses.

 Class Attendance and Absences